Op-Ed: Personal Finance, Anything but Personal

 An advertisement and example poll for the Huntington Let’s build a future together campaign.

 Social media is giving people a strong voice and it is helping “circulate knowledge,” “mobilise the stakeholders involved and, ultimately, drive action to shape more equal societies” (Wealth Inequality Initiative).
 Social media creates a direct line of communication between Huntington and their customers which helps create relationships between the two.
-These relationships can then help customers relay their demands to Huntington.
+These relationships can then help customers relay their demands to Huntington, but it also demands people to be active on social media with Huntington bank which is impractical with Huntington’s current engagement with customers on social media.
+However, understanding the importance of a direct line of communication and visible efforts to change based on communication is an important aspect of working with such a broad scale of customers.

 An advertisement and example question for the Huntington Let’s build a future together campaign.

-In a design research workshop, nine participants were asked to play SPENT, a poverty simulation game, and they were asked to record their emotions during the game.
-Almost all of the participants recorded feelings of “stress” and ideas that being in this position would put an incredible strain on their mental health.
+In a design research workshop that focused on understanding people’s choices and emotions in different financial situations within poverty, nine participants were asked to play SPENT, a simulation game.
+They were asked to record their emotions during the game and almost all of the participants recorded feelings of “stress” and ideas that being in this position would put an incredible strain on their mental health.
 One participant even went out to mention how she understands why people commit suicide because of financial circumstances.
-These emotions directly parallel the importance of improving our financial well-being because “the world is facing serious issues of poverty, income instability, and poor economic status and global financial crisis” causing “more and more people” to be “trapped” in situations of financial stress (Hassan et al., 2021).
-This stress has then been seen to be a major factor in reduced mental health (Hassan et al., 2021).
+These emotions directly parallel the importance of improving our financial well-being because “the world is facing serious issues of poverty, income instability, and poor economic status and global financial crisis” causing “more and more people” to be “trapped” in situations of financial stress (Hassan, et al., 2021).
+This stress has then been seen to be a major factor in reduced mental health (Hassan, et al., 2021).
 The mental health crisis along with the poverty crisis creates an intersectional struggle in improving personal finance and well-being as both affect each other in the individual and the community.

 This intersection between individual well-being and the broader community is important because it allows people to have the power to make the changes they want to see in their communities and be able to play an active role in that.
 “People are expressing themselves not only with their voices, but with their wallets” and the power of the wallet is an incredibly impactful way in which people can change their communities (Taylor, 2022).
 “A quarter of Americans are boycotting a product or company they had spent money on in the past (Taylor, 2022), and divestment campaigns are being used to “engage with the institutions” and demand a changed future (Apfel, 2015).
 People are taking their future and the future of their communities into their own hands, and it is time for banks and financial institutions to recognize that customers will continue to demand change until they are able to collectively have a future that is secure and sustainable.

 For these reasons, it is incredibly important to understand that personal finance and well-being is not personal and it does not rely only on the individual, but also the communities that these financial institutions are meant to serve.
-An individual’s success is only as successful as the system in which the individual lies, so designing systematic change within banks and communities to improve personal finance and well-being within the individual and collective is the next course of action in ensuring financial success.
+An individual’s success is only as successful as the system in which the individual lies, so designing systematic change within financial education and information to improve personal finance and well-being within the individual and collective is the next course of action in ensuring financial success through Huntington within the Columbus, Ohio community.

 References: